onierstrasz/FAQ/githubPagesFAQ.md

 # GitHub Pages FAQ

+## To do
+Provide some structure to this FAQ ...

 ## Q How to set up a GitHub Pages repo?

 Any repo can be a GH pages site.
 You can have just one user site which must be defined in a repo called `username.github.io`, but any other repo can be a GHP site as well.